section-engineering-education/engineering-education/articles/understanding-differential-privacy/index.md

 ### Conclusion

 We have had an overview of what Differential privacy is, and its importance in helping us preserve privacy.
-This blog serves only as an introduction to differential privacy, more about it can be found in the below-referenced articles.
+This blog serves only as an introduction to differential privacy, more about it can be found in the referenced articles below.
 To understand the concepts, you must try implementing them, [this](https://github.com/udacity/private-ai/blob/master/completed) would be a starting point.

 To summarize:

-- We learnt the importance of privacy
+- We learnt the importance of privacy.
-- We learnt what differential privacy is
+- We learnt what differential privacy is.
-- We implemented privacy leakage in databases, to prove the need of differential privacy
+- We implemented privacy leakage in databases, to prove the need for differential privacy.
-- We studied various methods to resolve data leakages
+- We studied various methods to resolve data leakages.
-- We learnt a few use-cases of differential privacy
+- We learnt a few use-cases of differential privacy.

 ### Further reading